Chadrack09/hangman-game/README.md

 ___

-This web app was developed with ```PHP``` and ```Javascipt```. <br /> To run this project localy on your machine, install any local server [wamp](https://www.wampserver.com/), [xamp](https://sourceforge.net/projects/xampp/)
+This web app was developed with ```PHP``` and ```Javascipt```. <br /> To run this project on your machine, install any local server [wamp](https://www.wampserver.com/), [xamp](https://sourceforge.net/projects/xampp/)